adamkozuch/Slick-MongoDB-Driver/README.md

 ```
 For the client code we define case classes.
 Extending it with doc.NewTerm is a boilerplate
 which is expected to be removed in the future.
-Secondly we can define our mapping in following way
+Secondly defining of mapping is following
 ```
 class firstLevelDocument(tags:Tag) extends Document[first](tags,"firstLevelDocument") {